Hung-Chieh Fang

 I am broadly interested in robotics, machine learning and reinforcement learning.
 My research goal is to develope robots capable of performing complex tasks at or beyond human-level proficiency.
 I am particularly interested in the following areas:

-• Adaptation to distribution shift (e.g., dc-unida, ssd): For robots to be readily used in the real world, they must have almost perfect success rate (> 99%).
+• Adaptation to distribution shift (e.g., DC-UniDA, SSD): For robots to be readily used in the real world, they must have almost perfect success rate (> 99%).
 This requires the ability to adapt (or safely explore) in environments with distribution shifts.
 I am interested in algorithms that enable test-time adaptation/exploration.

 • Dexterous manipulation: To fully unlock the potential of robots in complex tasks such as in-hand manipulation and tool use, fine-grained control is essential.
 I am interested in how to scale up RL/IL for these tasks.